Grab up to 60% off in Our Big Bathroom Sale!

 • Build quality: Spending a little more on a well-made enclosure can pay off over time.
 Sturdy glass, strong hinges, smooth rollers and reliable seals can help reduce maintenance and improve everyday use.

-• Warranties and guarantees: Check what the product warranty covers and how long it lasts.
-Longer guarantees can be a good sign of manufacturer confidence.
+• Warranties and guarantees: Check what the product warranty covers, how long it lasts and whether seals, rollers or moving parts are included.

-• Spare parts and after-sales support: Choose a brand where replacement seals, hinges, rollers and handles are easy to find.
+• Spare parts and after-sales support: Choose an enclosure where replacement seals, hinges, rollers and handles are easy to find.
 This makes future repairs simpler and can help extend the life of your enclosure.

 FAQs

 Still got a few questions?
-Here are the quick answers to the things people usually want to know before choosing, replacing or fitting a shower enclosure.
+Here are quick answers to common things people ask before choosing, replacing or fitting a shower enclosure.

 Yes, you can replace just the shower enclosure if the existing shower tray and plumbing are in good condition.
-Ensure the new enclosure dimensions match the existing setup to avoid additional alterations.
+Check the new enclosure dimensions match the existing setup to avoid additional alterations.

 Installing a shower enclosure typically costs £500 to £1,500, depending on the complexity of the installation, the enclosure type, and additional plumbing or tiling work required.